laralove143/sparkle_template/README.md

 ## 🙋 Wanted: Issues

-Feel free to create an issue or PR for suggestions
+Feel free to create an issue or PR for suggestions and additions